 Snowdrops are often combined with other early-flowering bulbs such as crocus, winter aconite, chionodoxa and scilla siberica.
 All of these bulbs are good naturalizers and will bloom year after year with little or no attention.

 Like other spring-blooming bulbs, snowdrops use their foliage to generate energy for next year’s flowers.
 Resist the temptation to cut back the leaves or mow them down while they are still green.
 Within a couple weeks, the foliage will yellow and melt away on its own.

-When snowdrops are growing in a location that suits them, the bulbs will multiply and can eventually carpet a large area.
+When snowdrops are growing in a location that suits them, they will multiply and can eventually carpet large areas.
 The bulbs don’t mind being crowded and rarely need dividing.
 If you want to move some bulbs to a new area or share them with friends, dig and divide them in early spring, right after flowering and before the foliage begins to yellow.
 Handle them carefully so the foliage stays attached to the bulbs, and get them back into the ground as quickly as possible.

 You may find it takes a couple years to establish large clumps of snowdrops, but once the bulbs have naturalized, you will have flowers every spring for generations to come.

 To learn more about early spring bulbs, read: